DanielDemoVR/ecommerce-dashboard/docs/README.md

 # Demo Project

-This project is a simple PHP demo with intentional bugs for educational purposes.
+This project is a simple PHP demo for educational purposes.